Stremio/stremio-addon-guide/docs/sdk-guide/step2.md

 ### Searching

-In order to enable searching capability in our add-on, we are going to again update it's manifest.
-We need to add some "extra" configuration into the catalog definition.
+In order to enable searching capability in your add-on, you need to update it's manifest again.
+You need to add some "extra" configuration into the catalog definition.

 ```js
 "catalogs": [